BA (Hons) Interior and Spatial Design

 Stay updated with all our latest BA (Hons) Interior and Spatial Design news by following us on Instagram @bnu_interior_spatial.

 This course is also offered as a four-year programme, including an initial Foundation Year.
 The Foundation Year will allow you to develop your academic study skills and build confidence in your abilities, identifying your own strengths and development needs for progression onto an undergraduate programme.

 With a history of delivery expert craft, art and design education for more than 130 years, Buckinghamshire New University is the perfect place to start your creative career.

-With our strong links with the industry, you’ll get direct access to guest lectures and can benefit from live project briefs, master classes, and plenty of networking opportunities with leading designers.
+Not only will students benefit from a rich and varied programme, they will also have direct access to guest lectures, potential live project briefs, master classes, and plenty of networking opportunities with leading designers.

 The Interior and Spatial Design degree allowed me to explore an area of design I had not yet encountered which I found intriguing.Danielle Bailey

 What facilities can I use?

 At BNU we understand that a high standard of facilities is key to your growth and development as a designer.

 The course gives you access to a wide range of resources including digital suites, where you will learn how to use Auto CAD, Rhino and other software such as Photoshop and InDesign.
 You’ll also have the opportunity to develop your studio and workshop-based model-making skills using our laser cutting and 3D printing equipment.
 You’ll also benefit from our production facilities including a green screen room and Photography studio.

 In addition to our state-of-the-art facilities, cross-course collaborations with other students is encouraged and promoted, to help you network within different sectors like you will in the industry.
 Furthermore, you will benefit from studying critical and contextual studies modules in mixed- discipline groups with others from courses across the Art and Design School.